Table of Contents

 We like these core values because they’re a bit similar to the Biteable core values.
 They place emphasis on putting the customer first, overdelivering, and open communication.

 Apptio also clearly understands that their core values influence the internal and external actions of the company, and they wrote their values to reflect that.
 Last thing: note how all these values are written so that they implicitly start with “we,” which subtly turns the values into actions.

 1. Hard work.

 Why they work

-First and foremost, these values are easy to remember (note the alliteration).
+First and foremost, these company core values are easy to remember (note the alliteration).
 They’re also easy to visualize.
 They not only guide decisions for current employees, but also help potential hires quickly assess whether or not they’ll be a good fit for the company.

 1. Mission critical.

 2. Curious and courageous.

 4. Grace of space.